Trekkers during Everest Base Camp Trek

 11. Be prepared to substitute wet wipes for showers

-Most lodges have a hot shower, but after Namche taking a shower is not recommended because of the cold and high altitude.
-So, wet wipes do your job to be fresh on those days.
+Most luxury lodges have hot showers, but after Namche, showers are not recommended due to the cold and high altitude.
+So, wet wipes do the job of keeping you fresh on those days.
 We will provide a hot shower facility up to Namche and after Namche.

 12. Bring a battery pack

 To charge your gadgets, you need electricity.
-Electricity is available during the trekking.
+Electricity is available during the trek.
 Small hydro and solar systems are available to charge your gadgets.
-The lodge may take little money to charge your gadgets.
-The single battery may not work correctly because of the cold.
+The lodge may charge a little money to use your gadgets.
+The single battery may not work properly due to the cold.
 So, the battery pack is highly recommended.
 The electricity plug socket may vary between Europe and Nepal.
 In Nepal, two rounded pins are readily available.

 13. Take a reusable water bottle

-It would help to drink plenty of water during the trek, supporting your acclimatization.
+It would help to drink plenty of water during the trek to support your acclimatization.
 After a single purification, most of the water sources are drinkable.
 So, to save money, you need to carry a big-neck bottle.
-You can buy bottled mineral water on the trekking trail, which is costly and hurts the environment.
-In Gorakshep, you need to buy bottled water because the water sources are highly mineralized due to the nearness to the glacier.
+You can buy bottled mineral water on the trekking trail, but it’s costly and harmful to the environment.
+In Gorakshep, you need to buy bottled water because the water sources are highly mineralized due to their proximity to the glacier.

 14. The most useful toiletries to bring

-It would help if you carried suns cream to protect from the sun and cold.
+It would help if you carried sun cream to protect from the sun and cold.
 Lip guard cream, wet wipes, and recyclable hand wash.
-We highly recommend you carry some medicines like Diamox, paracetamol, Imodium, etc.
+We highly recommend that you carry some medicines such as Diamox, paracetamol, and Imodium.

 15. You cannot see Mount Everest from Everest Base Camp